helyOSFramework/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 If the developer needs to ensure that each individual measurement directly updates the Postgres, they must publish using the routing key *agent.{uuid}.update*, but this should be done at low frequencies.

 .. code-block:: typescript
-    :caption: Message to request a new mission.
+    :caption: Message to publish position and sensor values.

-    MissionRequestMessage {
+    SensorUpdateMessage {
         type: "agent_sensors";

         uuid: string;